tanc7/EasyPeasey/README.md

             b. mipsle_byte_xori
         8. 2:54am PST, initial patch is being developed
         9. The StageEncoding Option will be left untouched, because if StageEncoding fails, Meterpreter automatically drops back to cleartext
+        10. 3:44am PST, patch tested and released for ArmsCommander.
+A fork of that patch for this standalone repo is coming soon after more testing.

 UPCOMING CHANGES TABLE (Personal Reference)